Indonesia Travel Essentials

 6 tipsATM Strategy

-Only use bank ATMs (BDO, BPI, Metrobank) — never non-bank ATMs.
-Withdraw the maximum amount each time (₱10,000–20,000 per transaction) to minimize the ₱200–250 fee per withdrawal, and store the cash in your hotel safe.
+Use bank ATMs from BCA, Mandiri, BNI, or BRI — they reliably accept foreign Visa/Mastercard and have English menus.
+Withdrawal limits are typically Rp 1.5–3 million per transaction; the per-withdrawal fee is around Rp 25,000–50,000, so take the max each time and store the cash in your hotel safe.
 Some US banks reimburse ATM fees — I use a Fidelity Cash Management card exclusively over there and never pay a fee.

 Split Your Cards